-We may from time to time invest a significant portion or even all of the Fund's net asset value in other funds managed by RBC GAM where we believe that an investment in other funds is a more efficient and cost effective way of achieving the Fund's investment objectives.
 We will only invest in units of other funds where the investment is compatible with the Fund's investment objectives and strategies, and otherwise complies with applicable securities laws.

-The Fund has received exemptive relief to invest in German ETFs, as described under Exemptions and approvals on page 36, subject to a limit of investing up to 10% of its net asset value in securities issued by a single German ETF and up to 20% of its net asset value in securities issued by German ETFs in aggregate.
+The Fund has received exemptive relief to invest in German ETFs, as described under Exemptions and approvals on page 35, subject to a limit of investing up to 10% of its net asset value in securities issued by a single German ETF and up to 20% of its net asset value in securities issued by German ETFs in aggregate.

-The Fund has received exemptive relief to invest in UK Listed ETFs, as described under Exemptions and approvals on page 36, subject to a limit of investing up to 10% of its net asset value in securities issued by a single UK Listed ETF and up to 20% of its net asset value in securities issued by UK Listed ETFs in aggregate.
+The Fund has received exemptive relief to invest in UK Listed ETFs, as described under Exemptions and approvals on page 35, subject to a limit of investing up to 10% of its net asset value in securities issued by a single UK Listed ETF and up to 20% of its net asset value in securities issued by UK Listed ETFs in aggregate.